halfd0rk/Game-Makers-Wiki/wiki/syntax.md

 By labeling your syntax with clear syntax shown in the [naming-conventions](/naming-conventions).

+#### Spaces
+The path of least resistance, however this is not recommended in the coding world.

 #### camelCase
 Camel case is the practice of writing phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.